openlawlibrary/taf/docs/tuf-specification.md

 The `targets.json` file (or the metadata file of a delegated role) requires all targets of the corresponding role to be listed and uniquely identified by their paths.
 Each path is relative to the targets directory.
 The main idea behind this directory structure is the following:
-- Commits are sotred as content target files.
+- Commits are stored as content target files.
 - For each repository, there is one entry in `targets.json`, which contains data about the file where the commit is stored.
 The unique paths are of format `jurisdiction/repository_name`.
-- URLs and other information about the repositories (appart from the most recent commit) are stored in
+- URLs and other information about the repositories (apart from the most recent commit) are stored in
 - `repositories.json`.
 This file is also listed as a target in `targets.json`.

 By adding files as targets, we makes sure we can detect unauthorized modification of these files.
 If someone